cekit/cekit/docs/handbook/redhat.rst

 In Red Hat we are using ODCS/OSBS integration to access repositories for building our container images.
 To make our life easier for local development CEKit is able to ask ODCS to create ``content_sets.yml`` based repositories even for local Docker builds.
-This means that if you set :ref:`redhat configuration option<configuration:Red Hat environment>` to True, your content_sets repositories will be injected into the image you are building and you can successfully build an image on non-subscribed hosts.
+This means that if you set :ref:`redhat configuration option<handbook/configuration:Red Hat environment>` to True, your content_sets repositories will be injected into the image you are building and you can successfully build an image on non-subscribed hosts.

 Artifacts